 There are many brands of clothes people can wear, but I have been loyal to Polo Ralph Lauren since I was in prep school and I am over 40 years old.
 So, all those years is quite a lot of loyalty.

-Review about: Ralph Lauren Deal.
+Product or Service Mentioned: Ralph Lauren Deal.

 Reason of review: Pricing issue.